mantidproject/mantid/docs/source/release/v5.1.0/diffraction.rst

 Bugfixes
 ^^^^^^^^
 - The Engineering diffraction gui no longer goes behind the workbench window when a plot is clicked on.
-- A focussed run cannot be loeaded with the same x unit more than once
+- A focused run cannot be loaded with the same x unit more than once

 Single Crystal Diffraction
 --------------------------
 Improvements
 ^^^^^^^^^^^^
 - :ref:`CombinePeaksWorkspaces <algm-CombinePeaksWorkspaces>` now combines the modulation vectors present in the two workspaces, provided the total number of vectors is less than 3.
-- New algorithm :ref:`FindGoniometerFromUB <algm-FindGoniometerFromUB-v1>` for making UBs for runs at different goniometer angles share common indexing and determine the goniometer axis and rotation required to match UBs to a reference.
+- New algorithm :ref:`FindGoniometerFromUB <algm-FindGoniometerFromUB-v1>` for making UBs for runs at different goniometer angles share common indexing, and determine the goniometer axis and rotation required to match UBs to a reference.
 - New instrument geometry for MaNDi instrument at SNS
 - New algorithm :ref:`AddAbsorptionWeightedPathLengths <algm-AddAbsorptionWeightedPathLengths-v1>` for calculating the absorption weighted path length for each peak in a peaks workspace.
-The absorption weighted path length is used downstream from Mantid in extinction correction calculations
 - Can now edit H,K,L in the table of a peaks workspace in workbench (now consistent with Mantid Plot)
 - The peaks workspace table display now contains a column showing the value of the intensity/sigma for each peak.
 - SliceViewer can now correctly display non-orthogonal axes for output of :ref:`MDNorm <algm-MDNorm>`